learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Add classes to control the `display` property between `inline`, `inline-block`, and `block`'
       - name: '`.valign-top`, `.valign-middle`, `.valign-bottom`'
         details:
-          - 'These classes allow you to control the `vertical-align` property on `inline` and `inline-block` elements.'
+          - 'These classes allow you to control the `vertical-align` property on `inline` and `inline-block` elements or within tables.'
       - name: '`.fixed`, `.relative`, `.absolute`, `.static`'
         details:
           - 'Add classes to control the `position` property of an element.'